jemitk/Pacer/README.md

 =====================================

 Started at HackRice 2016, Pacer is Android Application that, when exercising, detects your pace of movement and plays the song in your library that has the closest pace to your movement.
-It includes the abilitiy to detect new music in your library and allows you to define each song's beats per minute by tapping.
+It includes the ability to detect new music in your library and allows you to define each song's beats per minute by tapping.

 ### To Build/ Install on your phone